TheBoxyBear/charttools/README.md

 # ChartTools
-ChartTools is a C# library using .NET 5 with the purpose of modeling song files for the video game Clone Hero.
+ChartTools is a C# library with the purpose of modeling song files for the video game Clone Hero.
 It currently supports reading of chart and ini files, with MIDI support currently in development.

 NOTE: In order to future-proof the library for features added to Clone Hero, improve code readability and insure long-term support, future development will be made in .NET 6.
 While .NET 6 is in preview, both .NET versions will be supported, with new features being added to the net6-beta branch before being brought to net5-stable.
 Once the preview period is over, the stable branch will be brought to .NET 6.